myurasov/Salesforce-REST-API-Titanium-Sample/README.md

 ## About the Author

-I am a full-stack _mobile/web/connected devices_ developer specializing in bringing projects from the idea to full implementation.
-Feel free to contact me at <me@yurasov.me> for any comments and questions or visit my:
+Mikhail Yurasov is a full-stack _mobile/web/connected devices_ developer specializing in bringing projects from the idea to full implementation.
+Feel free to contact him at <me@yurasov.me> for any comments and questions or visit his:

 - [LinkedIn](https://www.linkedin.com/profile/view?id=173007295)
 - [GitHub](https://github.com/myurasov)